ronanlevesque/FOX-Boilerplate/README.md

 ### grunt jstest

-`grunt js` will run JSHint on your JavaScript files
+`grunt jstest` will run JSHint on your JavaScript files

 ### grunt concat